rajewsky-lab/openst/docs/faq.md

 # FAQs

-Do you have questions about the experimental or computational aspects of open-ST?
+Do you have questions about the experimental or computational aspects of Open-ST?
 We do our best to answer all of your questions on this page.
 If you can't find your question below, ask it on our [discussion board]!